 During pregnancy and breastfeeding

 The drug is contraindicated in the first trimester of pregnancy.
-If necessary, the appointment of a nursing woman, the child should be transferred to the mixture.
+If it is necessary to prescribe to a nursing woman, the child should be switched to formula.

-Dosage form: P powder for solution for intravenous and intramuscular administration.
-Compound: For 1 vial:
+Dosage form: P powder for preparing a solution for intravenous and intramuscular administration.
+Compound: For 1 bottle:

 Ceftriaxone 250 mg